Picture Gallery

 Photo

 The Reading Room, c.1939.
-The sign on the door says ‘Reading Room.
-Quiet Please.’
-A copyholder (girl, right) reads source copy aloud (but we presume very quietly) as a reader marks corrections on typeset proofs.
+The sign on the door says 'Reading Room.
+Quiet Please.'
+A copyholder (girl at right) reads source copy aloud (but we presume very quietly), as a reader marks corrections on typeset proofs.
 (Supplied by Basil Boden)

 Photo

-A ‘Sungravure’ press, c.1939.
-One of a number of presses built to Sun Engraving’s specifications by Baker Perkins.
+A 'Sungravure' press, c.1939.
+One of a number of gravure presses built to Sun Engraving's specifications by Baker Perkins.
 This one printed Picture Post.
-The Sun had just begun to market these presses internationally when WWII broke out and the plan had to be shelved.
+The Sun had just begun marketing these presses internationally when WWII broke out, and the plan had to be shelved.
 It was never revived.
-(From the archives)
+(From the Sun archives)

 Photo